Direct vs Traditional

 Families are more involved with funeral planning

 Families or loved ones are expected to be heavily involved with funeral planning, selecting everything from the crematorium and service type to the casket or urn.
-This process also involves arranging for death certificates and permits required for cremation.

 On the other hand, the simplicity of direct cremation means there's less for families to manage during what’s already a difficult time.